-2018 Annual Copyright Notice to the BYU Community
+2022 Annual Copyright Disclosure to the BYU Community

-All members of the BYU community are reminded that unauthorized copying and distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may incur civil/criminal liabilities.
+All members of the BYU community are reminded that unauthorized copying and distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may incur civil and criminal liabilities.

-Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Law located at Title 17 of the United States Code.
-These rights include the right to reproduce and distribute a copyrighted work.
-In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without permission constitutes infringement.
+Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act, located at Title 17 of the United States Code.
+These rights include the right to reproduce and distribute a copyrighted work, and to publicly display and perform a copyrighted work.
+Legally unauthorized use of a substantial part of a copyrighted work constitutes unlawful infringement.

-Penalties for those found liable for copyright infringement may be ordered to pay actual damages and “statutory” damages ranging from $750 to $30,000 per work infringed.
-For “willful” infringement, a court may award up to $150,000 per work infringed in addition to costs and attorney’s fees.
-Willful infringement may also result in imprisonment of up to five years and fines of up to $250,000 per offense should the court impose criminal penalties.
+Penalties for those found liable for copyright infringement may be ordered to pay actual damages and profits, or “statutory” damages ranging from $750 to $30,000 per work infringed, as well as attorneys’ fees and costs.
+For “willful” infringement, a court may award up to $150,000 per work infringed.
+Willful infringement may also result in criminal liability, which is subject to penalties that may include imprisonment of up to ten years and fines of up to $250,000 per offense should the court impose criminal penalties.

-Activities such as uploading or downloading unauthorized copies of text, music, videos, games, computer software, or any other material protected by copyright may also incur serious personal consequences such as terminating your university computer privileges or affecting your status at the university.
-Students and other members of the BYU community should review the BYU Copyright Policy and Repeat Infringer Policy, which further describe the consequences of committing copyright infringement.
+Activities such as downloading unauthorized copies of text, music, videos, games, computer software, or any other material protected by copyright may also incur serious personal consequences such as terminating your university computer privileges or affecting your status at the university.
+Students, faculty, and other members of the BYU community should review the BYU Copyright Policy and Repeat Infringer Policy, which further describe the consequences of committing copyright infringement.